Main Content start here

 Recent Developments

-• In September 2025, Roche Pharma India announced the completion of the first phase of its Advanced Inclusive Research Site Alliance initiative after partnering with 10 government hospitals across the country.
-The company said the program trained nearly 400 investigators, ethics committee members, and support staff to global Good Clinical Practice standards, while also improving digital readiness and operational efficiency at participating sites.
-This was a significant collaboration for India clinical trials because it aimed to expand high-quality trial capacity in public hospitals, where patient diversity is high but research infrastructure has often lagged.
+• In September 2025, Roche Pharma India announced the successful completion of the first phase of its Advanced Inclusive Research Site Alliance initiative after partnering with 10 government hospitals across the country to strengthen clinical trial readiness.
+The reports said the program trained nearly 400 professionals, including investigators, ethics committee members, and operational staff, to global Good Clinical Practice standards while improving digital readiness and trial-site processes.
+This is one of the clearest collaboration-led developments in India’s clinical trials sector because it directly expanded public-hospital capacity to participate in Phase III and IV research.

 By Phase